-- Overnight campout under the stars, on camp's ball field
+- Overnight campout under the stars, on Camp Seymour's ball field

 - Weekly, themed events

 The Explorer experience is about being yourself and being accepted for who you are.
-Campers choose their daily camptivities that allow them to break away from their cabin group and specialize in activities like: kayaking, climbing wall, water sports, specialized crafts, soccer, basketball, marine science, outdoor adventure, and performing arts.
+Campers choose their daily camptivities that allow them to break away from their cabin group and specialize in activities such as: climbing wall, water sports, boating, specialized crafts, soccer, basketball, marine science, outdoor adventure, and performing arts.

 Voyager campers are often comfortable in a camp setting and ready for a little more.
 They participate in all of the traditional camp activities with the addition of group focused teambuilding games and activities.
 The Voyager program emphasis is on building positive peer relationships and learning to be tolerant of others and their ideas.

-Teens participate in camp's challenge/adventure course and self-rescue training before leaving on a four-night adventure in the Puget Sound.
+Teens participate in Camp Seymour's challenge/adventure course and self-rescue training before leaving on a four-night adventure in the Puget Sound.
 While paddling on the Sound, teens bond with each other and experience the outdoors from a whole new angle.
 This beginner trip requires strong cardio and advanced swimming ability.

 TREK campers focus on becoming leaders among their peers through challenge/adventure programming, an extended wilderness experience at the coast in Olympic National Park, volunteer experiences both on and off-site, and co-existing in yurts and other outdoor camping experiences.